juliuskrah/juliuskrah.github.io/_posts/2018-04-21-jasperreports-html-emails-with-spring.md

 # Conclusion
-In this post we learned how to create a HTML report with JasperReports with and without inline images.
+In this post we learned how to generate HTML mail with JasperReports with and without inline images.
 As usual you can find the full example to this guide {% include source.html %}.
 Until the next post, keep doing cool things :+1:.

 [JasperReports]:            https://community.jaspersoft.com/project/jasperreports-library